Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/README.md

 A basic Bootstrap home page template from [startboostrap](https://startbootstrap.com/). this template was chosen thinking on a minimalist concept which transmits serenity and tranquillity.
 Therefore, all pages are diaphanous but functional, avoiding the overuse of colors which could be stressful  and overwhelming for the users.
-Hence, black and  white are the predominant colors. although there are some other colors such as yellow , red and blue in puntual elements as bottoms and icons.
+Hence, black and  white are the predominant colors.
+There are also some other colors such as yellow, green, red and blue in puntual elements as bottoms and icons.

+**Colors**
+- Black #000000: used for the page body, collapsible body, and font on the collapsible headers.
+- White #ffffff: used for the Font and collapsible headers background
+- Black #212121: used for buttons in log in, register pages
+- Green #26a69a: edit buttons in profile page
+- Green #45be74: used for refresh
+button in the search box.
+- Red #f44336: user for the delete button in the edit form.
+- yellow #f44336: user for the confirmation button in the modal window

+**Font**
-- The Font used was the one preset in the template:
+- The Fonts used was the ones preset in the template.

-font-sans-serif: system-ui, -apple-system, "Segoe UI", Roboto, "Helvetica Neue", Arial, "Noto Sans", "Liberation Sans", sans-serif, "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol", "Noto Color Emoji";
+**Font-sans-serif:**  system-ui, -apple-system, "Segoe UI", Roboto, "Helvetica Neue", Arial, "Noto Sans", "Liberation Sans", sans-serif, "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol", "Noto Color Emoji";

-  --bs-font-monospace: SFMono-Regular, Menlo, Monaco, Consolas, "Liberation Mono", "Courier New", monospace;
+**Font-monospace:** SFMono-Regular, Menlo, Monaco, Consolas, "Liberation Mono", "Courier New", monospace;

 <span id="Features"></span>